-After the first year (starting 3/2023) our reduction strategy will incorporate the following:
+Our reduction strategy will incorporate the following:

-- 25% reduction in embodied carbon in concrete compared to benchmark designs. - Improve on last year's average by 3%-5%
+- 25% reduction in embodied carbon in concrete compared to benchmark designs. - Improve on last year's average by 1%-3%

 Reporting Plan

 A description of how your firm will measure, track, and report embodied carbon data.
 This should include a scope of how detailed your accounting will be and how many projects will be measured - a minimum of (2) projects per U.S. structural engineering office, not required to exceed 5 per firm per year.
 This plan should answer questions like: